f5devcentral/f5-digital-customer-engagement-center/solutions/volterra/client-poc1/README.md

 export VOLT_API_P12_FILE="/var/tmp/<example>.console.ves.volterra.io.api-creds.p12"
 ```

-- Get the Volterra tenant name
+- Get the F5 Distributed Cloud tenant name
-General namespace in the VoltConsole UI, then Tenant Settings > Tenant overview
+In F5 Distributed Cloud Console go to "Adminstration" and navigate to "Tenant Settings" > "Tenant Overview".

 - Create the tfvars file and update it with your settings